-Shaming not only damages your child’s self-esteem but it also hurts the relationship that you have with your child.
+Shaming not only damages your child’s self-esteem but also hurts the relationship that you have with your child.
 Public shaming, such as posting videos or pictures on the Internet or making your child stand by the road with a sign, magnifies the damage.

 Brené Brown, a University of Houston Research Professor, put it best. “guilt says ‘I did a bad thing,’ while shame says, ‘I am bad.’”

 When talking to your children, you should avoid:

 - I am tired of dealing with you